DEFT: Differentiable Branched Discrete Elastic Rods for Modeling Furcated DLOs in Real-Time: Supplementary Material for the DEFT Algorithm

 \subsubsection{Inextensibility Enforcement}

 To enforce inextensibility of each branch, we define a constraint function between successive vertices.
 This function penalizes deviations of each segment’s length from its undeformed length.
-By applying the following theorem, whose proof can be found in \cite[Appendix B.2]{DEFORM}, one can compute $\Delta \hat{\mathbf{x}}^i, \Delta \hat{\mathbf{x}}^{i+1}$ explicitly: \begin{thm}[Computing the Corrections to Enforce Inextensibility] Consider two successive vertices \(i\) and \(i+1\) along the same branch.
+By applying the following theorem, one can compute $\Delta \hat{\mathbf{x}}^i, \Delta \hat{\mathbf{x}}^{i+1}$ explicitly: \begin{thm}[Computing the Corrections to Enforce Inextensibility] Consider two successive vertices \(i\) and \(i+1\) along the same branch.
 Let \(\overline{\mathbf{e}}_i\) denote the edge between these vertices when the BDLO is undeformed.
 Let the constraint function to enforce inextensibility be defined as:

 The correction $\Delta \hat{\mathbf{X}}$ to enforce inextensibility at joint $i$ can be computed by solving the following optimization problem:

 where $\hat{\boldsymbol{\Omega}}^i_\Delta (\hat{\mathbf{X}},\Delta \hat{\mathbf{X}} ) \in \mathbb{R}^{3}$ is defined in Appendix \ref{sec:appendix_angular_momentum} and represents the orientation change of the $i$th edge arising from $\Delta \hat{\mathbf{x}}^i$ and $\Delta \hat{\mathbf{x}}^{i+1}$ and $\mathbf{0}$ correspond to the zero vector of appropriate size.
 The only non-zero elements of the minimizer to this optimization problem can be computed explicitly and are equal to: